 There are lots of things you can reuse around the home that make great bunny toys such as toilet roll tubes.

 You can make these even more fun by stuffing them with some hay and other yummy treats and hanging them so your bunny will enjoy reaching up and tugging at them.

 If your bunny loves shredding paper, then you can contain this behavior and mess and have a lot of fun by building a digging box.

 It's just a large cardboard box filled with suitable material like paper and straw that your bunny will love.

-Place it over they area where you bunny has been chewing you wallpaper and encourage them to play in the box instead.
+Place it over the area where your bunny has been chewing your wallpaper and encourage them to play in the box instead.
 This will keep they away from the wall and with a few kind words and treats they will soon be distracted from the wallpaper.

-it is possible to offer your bunny some gentle guidance to help control their unwanted behaviour such as chewing your walls and wallpaper.
+it is possible to offer your bunny some gentle guidance to help control their unwanted behavior such as chewing your walls and wallpaper.

 Firstly, it's important to understand that you should never be tempted to shout at or hit your bunny.
-They don't get this sort of punishment and the stress can make them timid, or even aggressive.
+They do not get this sort of punishment and the stress can make them timid, or even aggressive.

 The best way to let your bunny know it's now allowed to do something is to say their name with a firm NO!
-Then move them over to something you don't mind them chewing and reassure them they are being good.
+Then move them over to something you do not mind them chewing and reassure them they are being good.

 Remember to only do this if you catch your bunny in the act or not only will you be wasting your time you bunny will not understand why they are being disciplined as they would have forgotten about it.